szdytom/awesome-practical-cpp/prefix.md

 5. ...is wrote in C++ or has a *friendly* C++ API
 6. ...is open-source and hosted(at least mirrored) on GitHub.

-Note: a few interesting and potential repositories that don't have 2K stars or still in active development is in the list with a :construction: mark,still it's OK to use them in personal hobby projects.
+Note: a few interesting and potential repositories that don't have 2K stars or still in active development is in the list with a :construction: mark, still it's OK to use them in personal hobby projects.

 Please feel free to open a PR and add things to the list!